-Mount Pleasant, Lexington, Hilton Head Island: These cities aren’t just some of the best places to live in South Carolina.
+Mount Pleasant, James Island, Bluffton: These cities aren’t just some of the best places to live in South Carolina.
 They are also home to some of the richest people in the Palmetto State.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in South Carolina share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.